anton-tchekov/unholy-c/README.md

 - for loops
 - switch
 - better and more helpful error messages
+- more resiliency (prevent out-of-bounds accesses and integer overflows)

 ### Builtin Functions
 - file i/o and safe printf